AashitaK/AashitaK.github.io/_posts/2017-05-19-Github-Pages.md

 ---
 layout: post
-title: A Poem
-description: "A Poem by a Taoist Priest"
+title: Set up your website using Github Pages
+description: "Set up your website using Github Pages"
 headline:
 modified:
 category: articles
 tags: [webpage]
-imagefeature: empty.png
+imagefeature:
 comments: true
 share: true
 mathjax:
 ---

-Make your own webpage using Github Pages

-The Github Pages lets you make your own website.
+The [Github Pages](https://pages.github.com/) lets you make your own website.

 * Free - Hosting is free, all you need is a github account.
 * Simple - No coding (not even html/css), no server maintainence, no buying domain name, and no maintaining database.
-In case you are wondering, no need to learn git either.
+In case you are wondering, no need to learn git either; this blog shows you how.
 * Fast - It uses static site generator Jekyll.
 Jekyll makes your site fast to load - faster than any wordpress site and handles traffic very well.
 FYI, Obama campaign used Jekyll and so does Netflix.
 * Secure - No vulnerability to hacking unless your github password is hacked.